Aliamin17/password-cracking/README.md

 number of attempts, and the time taken are returned.
-The main part of the script instantiates the cracker, specifies the target dictionary path, and attempts to crack a specific hash, displaying the results including the cracked password (if successful), the total attempts made, and the time taken for the
+The main part of the script instantiates the cracker, specifies the target dictionary path, and attempts to crack a specific hash, displaying the results including the cracked password (if successful), the total attempts made, and the time taken for the he algorithm in the code works by systematically searching through each word in the dictionary, generating various combinations of those words with added digits and symbols, and then checking if the SHA-256 hash of each combination matches the target hash that needs to be cracked.